cfrankston728/ont_rdb/README.md

 Using ``ont_rdb`` requires snakemake and the specification of a snakemake profile.
 Using ``mamba`` as the ``conda-frontend`` is recommended.

 ## Contributing

+Thank you for your interest in contributing to our project!
+As this is a private repository, we assume you're already familiar with its goals and have been invited to contribute.
+Here are some guidelines to help you get started:

+### Reporting Issues

+- **Bug Reports:** If you encounter a bug, please file an issue using our bug report template.
+Include as much detail as possible: what you were doing when the bug occurred, steps to reproduce the issue, expected vs. actual behavior, and any error messages.
+- **Feature Requests:** We welcome ideas for new features.
+Please submit a feature request issue, describing the feature and why you think it would be a valuable addition.

+### Making Contributions

+- **Pull Requests:** Before starting work on a significant change, please open an issue to discuss your ideas.
+This will allow us to give you feedback and help ensure that your time is well spent.
+  - Fork the repository (if external access is granted).
+  - Create a new branch for your changes.
+  - Make your changes and commit them with clear, concise commit messages.
+  - Push your branch and submit a pull request to the main branch.
+  - Include a description of your changes and the issue number(s) your pull request addresses.
+- **Code Review:** All contributions will be reviewed for quality and compatibility with the project goals.
+We aim to review pull requests promptly, but response times may vary based on current priorities.

+### Coding Standards

+- Please follow the coding standards and style guidelines for the project.
+This ensures consistency and maintainability of the codebase.
+- Include comments in your code where necessary to explain complex or non-obvious logic.

+### Legal

+- By contributing to this project, you agree that your contributions will be licensed under its MIT License.
+- Ensure that you have the right to use and contribute any code or content you submit.

+For more information, feel free to contact the project maintainers.

 ## License